Does Your Diabetes Diet Give You What You Need?

 - Don't fry foods.
 Instead, you can bake, broil, grill, roast, or boil.

-- Choose low-fat or fat-free dairy products.
+- Choose low-fat or fat-free dairy foods.
 Include them in your daily carbohydrate count.

-- Use low-fat vegetable cooking spray, or consider using cholesterol-lowering margarine containing stanols or sterols.
+- Use vegetable cooking spray or cholesterol-lowering margarine that has stanols or sterols.

-- Use liquid vegetable oils instead of solid fats.
+- Pick liquid vegetable oils instead of animal fat.

-A registered dietitian can give you more information on how to prepare and choose low-fat foods.
+A registered dietitian can give you more information on how to prepare and choose the right fats for you.

-Diabetes makes you more likely to get high blood pressure.
+Diabetes raises your risk of getting high blood pressure.
 Too much salt can add to that risk.
 Your doctor or dietitian may ask you to limit or avoid:

 - Salt and seasoned salt (or salt seasonings)